 The moduli space of the eight-dimensional minimal supergravities coupled to $l$ Yang-Mills multiplets is given by \lceq{\notag \mM = \frac{\SO(2,l)}{\U(1) \times \SO(l)} \, . } The composite $\U(1)$ connection, under which the fermions of the theory are chirally charged, is anomalous.
 The gauge fixing translates this anomaly into an anomaly under the discrete part of the coset denominator, which can be shown to coincide with the discrete modular group of the corresponding lattice.
 The consistency of the theory requires a suitable counterterm to cancel this discrete anomaly.

 The counterterms can be constructed with the use of the Borcherds product of the modular forms on the orthogonal group, $\Psi(Z)$: \lceq{ \mathcal{S} = \frac{1}{r} \int \arg (\Psi(Z)) X_8 (R, \mF) \, , } where $X_8(R, \mF)$ is the anomaly polynomial and $r$ is the weight of the modular form satisfying some conditions required by the anomaly cancellation.
-These conditions can be summarized as \begin{itemize} \item The character for the modular group $\Gamma(L)$ (or the lattice $L$) must be trivial. \item The zeros and poles of $\Psi(Z)$ lie on the rational quadratic divisors.
+These conditions can be summarized as \begin{itemize} \item The character for the modular group $\SG(L)$ (or the lattice $L$) must be trivial or the modular group $\SG (L)$ breaks into its subgroup such that the character is trivial for all the elements among this subgroup. \item The zeros and poles of $\Psi(Z)$ lie on the rational quadratic divisors.
 If these points can be interpreted as the symmetry enhancement points, it requires $\Psi(Z)$ should be reflective modular form and $L$ is the reflective lattice. \end{itemize}